-Certain topics in life are not to be spoken about, others we’re self-delusional, what’s referred to as cognitive dissonance.
+Certain topics in life are not to be spoken about or we suffer from cognitive dissonance (self-delusion).
 Some of these topics are better described as stories.
 These stories are there to help form society, without them where would be the hope?
-The truth is these stories are a fiction of society just like religion.
+The truth is these stories are fiction just like religion.
 Whether you’re religious or not, there’s a good chance you believe many of society’s lies.
 The question is, do you want the unpleasant truth or to maintain blissful ignorance?

 1) Marry for love

 No one knows how much of GDP is dedicated to “love” but it will be ginormous.
 Everything from wedding dresses, music lyrics, dating apps and chocolate.
 Society is obsessed with love, it’s big business.
 Finding love is heralded as one of the most important things in life.